ykalashn/roger-skyline-1/README.md

 ### 3. Create a static IP and a Netmask in \30
 In VirtualBox go to `Settings` > `Network` > `Attached to:` and choose `Bridged Adapter`.

 We are about to edit some files.
-I prefer using `vim` editor, so let's install it.
-Also, let's install `net-tools`, so we can use `ifconfig` command.
+I prefer using `vim` editor, so let's install it:
 ```
 sudo apt-get install vim
-sudo apt-get install net-tools
-sudo ifconfig
 ```
 By default you will find the following configuration within the `/etc/network/interfaces` network config file:
 ```